Inconscientes: Plot

+Leon now blames Sigmund Freud for all his problems: He is a masochist, an exhibitionist, a drug addict, corrupt, a transvestite, son of a prostitute, and his father’s son-in-law; he impregnated his sister and harbors unrequited love for his best friend—Salvador Pitfarré.

+After confessing all this to Salvador, Leon leaves Salvador tied up to a bed at the brothel, setting out to kill Freud at The Circle of Friends of Psychiatry, where Freud will be discussing his work, Totem and Taboo.
+As Leon points his gun at Freud, Mira blocks his aim; Leon says he will not hesitate to shoot him too, since according to Freud, we all want to kill our fathers.
+Salvador arrives and tackles Leon as he shoots Mira.
+A spectator's shot misdirects and strikes the chandelier.
+As the chandelier falls, Mira embraces Leon, intentionally holding him under the chandelier.
+Both are killed.

+Alma, Salvador, and her baby son sail off to Argentina, where a new life awaits them in a new world.

 Cast

 Production

 A joint Spanish/Italian/German/Portuguese co-production, the film was produced by Tornasol Films and Messidor Films in co-production with EMC Asset Management, Madragoa Produção de Filmes and Classic, with the participation of TVE, Canal+, Eurimages, Televisió de Catalunya, ICEC and ICAA.
 Gerardo Herrero is credited as producer whereas Mariela Besuievski and Marta Esteban are credited as executive producers.
 The screenplay was penned by Oristrell alongside Teresa de Pelegrí and Dominic Harari.

 Release

 Distributed by Alta Classics, the film was theatrically released in Spain on 27 August 2004.

 The film was released on DVD in the United States under the title Unconscious.